udplabs/udp/README.md

 # Unified Demo Platform
 Unified Demo Platform public repo for Feature Request, Bugs and more.
-This repo represents a place collaborate and coorindate request from Okta UDP users.
+This repo represents a place to collaborate and coorindate request from Okta UDP users and engineers of UDP. :tada:

 ## Table of Content